-Parents are expected to adhere to the Parent Code of Conduct and:
+Parents are expected to adhere to the Parent Code of Conduct, signed when your child starts school and shared annually as a reminder.
+Parents are to:

-- Raise concerns in a timely manner by talking to the class teacher or adult in charge of the After School Club session. - Combat a culture of blame and intolerance by working in collaboration with the school if a concern is raised that involves their child. - Treat staff how they would expect to be treated themselves.
+- Raise concerns in a timely manner by talking to the class teacher or adult in charge of the After School Club session. - Treat staff how you would expect to be treated yourself.